 Christchurch is the largest city on New Zealand's South Island.
-The seaport that serves the city is Lyttelton (located to the southeast).
-The city has population around 375,000, ranking it the country's 3rd most-populous urban area - after Auckland and Wellington.
+The seaport that serves the city is Port Lyttelton (located to the southeast).
+The city has population around 375,000, ranking it NZ's 3rd most-populous urban area - after Auckland and Wellington.

 Lyttelton (cruise port to Christchurch) is a port town located on the eastern coast of South Island (New Zealand).
 The cruise port Lyttelton Harbour is at Banks Peninsula's northwestern end.
 The distance from Lyttelton to Christchurch is approx 12 km (7,5 ml) - to the northwest.
 The town covers a total area of approx 15 km2 (5,6 ml2) and has population around 3,000 (including the neighbouring Cass Bay, Corsair Bay, and Rapaki.

 Lyttelton Harbour and Akaroa Harbour are the two major inlets of Banks Peninsula (Canterbury, NZ).
 The harbor has length of approx 15 km (9,3 ml) from its mouth to Teddington.
 Like Akaroa Harbour, Lyttelton is the caldera of an extinct volcano,